dcunited001/dcunited001.github.io/_drafts/matroids.md

     cognition by deriving information from the structure of neurons & neural networks

+### Complex Linear Algebra

+- Representations of Equations with Hermitians
+  - And of Equations where there are multiple Hermitian elements
+  - Analogy for these Equations and their solutions as surfaces similar to grids of reflective spheres

+- can hermitian matrices have irrational components (yes) and if so, how are they qualitatively different?

 ### Automated Theorum Proving and Computer Algebra

 - permutations through truthiness of proven/unproven theorums via